[[trackingImage]]

 This session will be a Panel Discussion including the history of the Olmstead Decision, national Olmstead policy achievements, an overview and implementation update of the North Carolina Olmstead Plan, and an opportunity for self-advocates and panelists to talk about how the Olmstead Decision has impacted the lives of people in North Carolina and across the country.

-We will hear from state experts, including Bryan Dooley, self-advocate; Deb Goda, former Director of NC DHHS Olmstead Section; Kelly Crosbie, Assistant Secretary of the DMH/DD/SUS; Corye Dunne, Director of Policy of Disability Rights North Carolina, and C. Talley Wells, Executive Director for NCCDD and former Georgia “Olmstead Case Lawyer.”
+We will hear from state experts, including Bryan Dooley, self-advocate; Deb Goda, former Director of NCDHHS Olmstead Section; Kelly Crosbie, NCDHHS Assistant Secretary and DMH/DD/SUS Director; Corye Dunne, Director of Policy of Disability Rights North Carolina, and C. Talley Wells, Executive Director for NCCDD and former Georgia “Olmstead Case Lawyer.”

 Registration: Register for the webinar